fpedd/ees-pees/UserGuide.md

 To train a model you can use the notebooks below:
 * [`UseMe/model_training_fake_environment.ipynb`](UseMe/model_training_fake_environment.ipynb) to train a model in the fake environment (grid actions).
 The training is then done in the "fakegym".
 This environment simulates the Webots grid environment.
 Therefore the model can be used in the [Webots grid environment](UseMe/model_application_grid_world.ipynb) afterwards.
 * [`UseMe/model_training_grid_world.ipynb`](UseMe/model_training_grid_world.ipynb) to train a model in the Webots grid environment.
 This should lead to the same result as training in the fake environment, but take significantly more time.
 The model can be used in the [Webots grid environment](UseMe/model_application_grid_world.ipynb).
 * [`UseMe/model_training_continuous_world.ipynb`](UseMe/model_training_continuous_world.ipynb) to train a model in the Webots continuous environment.
 However the default training time of 100000 timesteps is not long enough to see results.
-First improvements can be seen after 1-2 million steps (taking 6-8 hours at a simulations speed of about 40x).
+First improvements can be seen after 1-2 million steps (taking 6-10 hours at a simulations speed of about 40x).
 The model can be used in Webots continuous environment.

 To apply a trained model to Webots environment, you can use these two notebooks for corresponding environment:
 * [`UseMe/model_application_grid_world.ipynb`](UseMe/model_application_grid_world.ipynb)
 * [`UseMe/model_application_continuous_world.ipynb`](UseMe/model_application_continuous_world.ipynb)

 We have already trained an excellent model `UseMe/model/grid/PPO_lam3+vs_500k.zip` for Webots grid environment.
 We recommend to use it in [`UseMe/model_application_grid_world.ipynb`](UseMe/model_application_grid_world.ipynb).
 It can solve most environments reliably.
-Due to the prolonged training times in the continuous environment, which still don't lead to a model that can be considered as "solving" any environment, we cannot provide a pre trained model for this.
+Due to the prolonged training times in the continuous environment, which still don't lead to a model that can be considered as "solving" any environment, the provided model for the continuous environment performs rather poorly.

 You might encounter "port already in use" errors, if the connection is not closed correctly.
 In that case you will receive a message in the python notebook:
 ```